-Jim Cramer understands market trends and technical investing.
+Jim Cramer has tracked and predicted market trends and technical investing since my college years.
 Want good commentary on current sector and economic conditions?
 Cramer's your man.

-These gurus each offer far more than I've outlined here, and reading their books or watching their videos is well worth your time....but I'm more interested in telling you what they get wrong.
+These gurus each offer far more than I've outlined here, and reading their books or watching their videos is well worth your time....but I'm more interested in telling you what they get wrong...